-You’re probably done with that stage in your life where drinking alcohol equates with heavy weekday partying and and 5 a.m. cut-offs.
-Some nights are now reserved for a glass of wine or a handcrafted cocktail enjoyed during a romantic date with your beau or an after hours catch up sesh with your BFF.
+You’re probably done with that stage in your life where drinking alcohol equates with heavy weekday partying and 5 a.m. cut-offs.
+Some nights are now reserved for a glass of wine or a handcrafted cocktail enjoyed during a romantic date with your beau or an after-hours catch-up sesh with your BFF.
 And The Horse's Mouth, a quiet, upscale bar inside UmaUma Ramen in Conrad Manila is definitely the place where you can drink in peace.

 “All cocktails are good for the soul,” said bartender Johan Foong.
 He and Master Chef Asia winner Woo Wai Leong flew in from Singapore to oversee the opening of this newest hangout.

 Showing an array of liquor offerings and telling each of their backstories, Woo quoted the manga The Bartender, which explained that there are two professions in the world that are never allowed to betray the trust of a customer: a pharmacist and a bartender.
 Bartending is not just about mixing drinks, but also about understanding people, and offering them what they need at the right time.

 1. For when you’re in a celebratory mood: Forest Berry Fizz